 1 pound sirloin extra lean (or eye of round see Note)

 1 1/2 cup bulgur #1 extra fine, soaked in cold water for 5 minutes

 1 1/2 teaspoon salt

 1 teaspoon cinnamon

-3. Grease a pie dish; divide the kibbeh mixture in two even pieces of about the same weight. cut 2 large pieces of wax paper and place one half of the kibbeh meat on the paper.
+3. Grease a 10" cake or pie dish; divide the kibbeh mixture in two even pieces of about the same weight. cut 2 large pieces of wax paper and place one half of the kibbeh meat on the paper.
 Place on top of it another piece of wax paper.
 Use a rolling pin to spread the mixture as you would a pie crust, to fit the shape of your pan.
 Then place the mixture by flipping it onto the pan.
 Now spread the filling evenly on the layer of kibbeh.
 Spread the second half of kibbeh on the wax paper in the same manner.
 Flip it onto the filling and seal the pie with your moistened fingers.
 With a pizza knife, run from one end of the dish to the other diagonal lines at two opposing angles, forming lozanges.
 Place a pine nut on each lozange, if you wish.
 Spread the top of the pie with some olive oil or dabs of butter.